interlark/SimplePHPAPI/readme.md

 ```sh
 $ whoami
 ```
-And after we configured this configuratinon let's enable the site on 80 port:
+And after we done this configuratinon let's enable the site on 80 port:
 ```sh
 sudo a2ensite xsolla.conf
 ```